Towards SMT Solver Stability via Input Normalization: Approximating a Normalization Algorithm

-After sorting the assertions according to \Cref{alg:assertion-ordering}, we next rename all the symbols in the assertions using renaming $\R$.
+\textbf{\emph{Renaming all symbols.}} After sorting the assertions according to \Cref{alg:assertion-ordering}, we rename all the symbols in the assertions.
+We use a renaming $\R$ that maps a variable whose pattern symbol is $@k$ to $X_k$.
 More precisely, if $\seqassertion$ is the sequence of assertions after sorting, we replace $\seqassertion$ with $\R(\pat{\seqassertion})$. \Cref{fig:after-renaming} shows the assertions from our running example after sorting and renaming.